joshharper120/joshharper120/README.md

 ### Hey there, I'm Josh!

-I'm a Mechatronics Engineering student studying at UWaterloo.  <br>
+I'm a Mechatronics Engineering student studying at UWaterloo ⚙️. <br>

-My interests include vehicle automation, electrification, and all things aerospace. <br>
+My interests include vehicle automation, electrification, and all things aerospace 🚀. <br>

 When I'm not working on a new design, I enjoy playing the bass guitar and doing stupid challenges with my friends 😅